thoughtafter/omniauth-onetime/README.md

 ### Limitations:

-* A compromised email account will compromise the user account.
-However, this is also true of any traditional system that allows for email reset or recovery of passwords.
+* A compromised email account will compromise the user account. **However, this is also true of any traditional password system that allows for email reset or recovery of passwords.** The only way to circumvent this attack vector is to handle password resets in a way that verifies a person's identity manually and likely in person and with identification.
+Since most websites are probably not willing to take that step (though financial institutions should be at the very least considering it) then then emailed one-time passwords is just as secure as any website employing an automated email password reset system.
 * Users must divulge an email account under their control to sign in.
 This does not seem like a huge hurdle.
 If people are concerned with their privacy they would likely have to create an anonymous/pseudonymous email for use with these